davidbolin/rSPDE/README.md

 [Vignette][ref2] for an introduction to the package.

 # Reference #
-D. Bolin and K. Kichner, [The rational SPDE approach for Gaussian random fields with general smoothness][ref].
-Journal of Computational and Graphical Statistics.
+D. Bolin and K. Kirchner (2020) [The rational SPDE approach for Gaussian random fields with general smoothness][ref].
+Journal of Computational and Graphical Statistics, 29:2, 274-285.

 # Installation instructions #
 The latest CRAN release of the package can be installed directly from CRAN with `install.packages("rSPDE")`.